LobellLab/csdl/README.md

 # Corn Soy Data Layer

-This repo contains code that walks through the steps to create the Corn-Soy Data Layer (CSDL), a map that classifies corn and soybean in 13 states in the US Midwest from 1999-2018 at 30m resolution.
+This repo contains code that walks through key steps to create and validate the Corn-Soy Data Layer (CSDL), a map that classifies corn and soybean in 13 states in the US Midwest from 1999-2018 at 30m resolution.
 Although the USDA's Cropland Data Layer (CDL) offers crop type maps across the conterminous US from 2008 onward, such maps are missing in many Midwestern states or are uneven in quality before 2008.
 To fill these data gaps, we used the now-public Landsat archive and cloud computing services to map corn and soybean, the primary crops in the Midwest, back to 1999.

 ## Dataset